prataprc/rdms/docs/snapshots.md

 Mf : Transient memory index, that was "Mw" in previous cycle.
 It is a
      read-only index that will be merged/flushed to disk and forgotten.
      Applicable only in "random-dgm" and "working-set-dgm" configuration.
 Mc : Memory index, used to cache read operations from disk.
-It cases only
+It caches only
      the latest value for an entry.
 Applicable only in "working-set-dgm" configuration.
 Dz : Last disk snapshot, typically the last level.
 Do not preserve deltas
      in "non-delta" mode.
 D1 : First of the two disk snapshot used in compaction.
 D2 : Second of the two disk snapshot used in compaction.
-Dm : Target level for disk snapshot.
+Dm : Target level for disk snapshot during compaction.
 Da : A new disk snapshot, typically one level before the first "active-level".
 D  : The "only-snapshot" on disk.
 Do not preserve deltas in "non-delta" mode.
 Vm : Value in Memory.